mohit3412/mohit3412/README.md

 ---

 ## 🌟 Fun Fact
-> Turning imagination into working code is my favorite kind of magic! ✨
+> The function of good software is to make the complex appear to be simple. ✨

 ---